Do qubits dream of entangled sheep? Quantum measurement without classical output: Information Theory for Quantum Observers

 \section{Information Theory for Quantum Observers}

-The information gain and uncertainty associated with a measurement are usually quantified through some function of the probability distribution associated with the possible measurement outcomes.
-This approach cannot be applied as is in a framework where the results are deterministic.
-In this section we present an intuitive way to think about measurement uncertainty, measurement back-action, and information gain that can be applied in the quantum-agent scenario.
-We start by introducing \emph{maximally informative} and \emph{minimally informative} measurements and similarly \emph{maximally disturbing} and \emph{minimally disturbing} measurements in Sec. \ref{Sec:uncertainty}.
-We then (Sec \ref{sec:quantifying}) introduce an additional agent $\A$ who is initially entangled with $\S$ (see Fig \ref{sec:informationgain}) and show that correlations with this agent can be used to quantify information gain, uncertainty and back-action.
-We end this section with explicit calculations for the von Neumann measurement and swap measurement.
+The information gained from a measurement is usually quantified through some function of the probability distribution associated with the possible measurement results, viewed as classical labels.
+This approach cannot be applied as is to our deterministic framework that defines results as quantum states.
+In this section we present an intuitive way to think about information gain and disturbance that can be applied in the quantum-agent scenario.
+We start by introducing \emph{maximally informative} and \emph{maximally disturbing} \quesurements{} in Sec. \ref{Sec:uncertainty} and point out that their non-informative and non-disturbing counterparts are not \quesurements{}.
+We then (Sec \ref{sec:quantifying}) introduce an additional agent $\A$ who is initially entangled with $\S$ (see Fig \ref{sec:informationgain}) and show that correlations with this agent can be used to quantify information gain and disturbance.
+We calculate the information gain and disturbance for the von Neumann, swap, and decohered swap \quesurements{} (Sec. \ref{sec:examples}).
+We discover, and subsequently prove, that even the most exotic \quesurement{} can never inform more than it disturbs.